rahulraibit/react-cli/README.md

 ```````
 ### Note

 This project is under development and will update on regular basis.
-If you feel any issue please raise it and yours suggestion is more welcome for making this project more useful.
+If you feel any issue please raise it.
+Yours suggestion is more welcome for making this project more useful.

 ```````